IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ### Objectives

-- Set up an Ansible environment for managing Cisco IOS-XE virtual routers
+- Set up an Ansible environment for managing Cisco IOS XE virtual routers

-- Create declarative configurations for network devices using YAML files
+- Create declarative configurations for network devices using YAML files that describe both underlay and overlay aspects.

 ### Design decisions reminder